chubin/wttr.in/README.md

 ![Weather Report](http://wttr.in/MyLocation.png?)

-(it's not your location actually, because GitHub's CDN hides your real IP address with its own IP address, but it is still a live weather report in your language).
+(it's not your location actually.
+GitHub's CDN hides your real IP address with its own IP address, but it is still a live weather report in your language).

 You can specify the location that you want to get the weather information for.